 The Interfraternity Council at Cal State L.A. is composed of 7 executive board members, 5 committees, one Justice, a general body and an advisor.
 This council is the governing body of the nationally recognized Fraternity chapters at California State University, Los Angeles.

 "To cause closer working relationships and coordination among its member Fraternities and California State University of Los Angeles, in accordance with the policies and standards established by the North American Interfraternity Conference (NIC)."

 - Fall 2007 as "Greek Council" or Winter 2014 as "Interfraternity Council"

 - Phi Sigma Kappa

 The National Pan-Hellenic Council of California State University, Los Angeles is composed of five executive board members, five committees, and an advisor.
-This council is the governing body of the current four International Greek letter Sororities and Fraternities at CSULA.
+This council is the governing body of the current four International Greek letter Sororities and Fraternities at Cal State L.A.